 Bake the cookie layers

-In a large & deep bowl, break apart the almond paste and 1 ¾ cup sugar by beating with a handheld electric mixer on medium-high speed until the crumbles start to break up a bit.
+In a large & deep bowl, break apart the almond paste and 1 ¾ cup sugar by beating on medium in a stand mixer until the crumbles start to break up a bit.

 Beat in all of the butter into the almond paste, half a stick at a time & mix until well combined and the almond become a fine texture.
 Add in all of the egg yolks, one at a time, blending before adding each additional yolk.

 In a medium bowl, combine flour and salt.
 Slowly add one cup at a time to the creamed butter & sugar, blending in between.

 In another bowl, whisk all of the egg whites until foamy.
 Add in the remaining ¼ cup of sugar & whisk until peaks form & hold their shape.
 This will take about 5 minutes in a stand-mixer or 10 minutes with a handheld mixer.